banisterious/obsidian-custom-selected-word-count/README.md

   - Right-click phrase selection with context menu integration
   - Phrase management UI with edit/delete capabilities
 - **Path and file extension exclusion** to avoid counting URLs and file paths
+- **Per-note exclusion overrides**:
+  - Override global exclusion settings for individual notes using YAML frontmatter
+  - Use `cswc-disable` property to disable specific exclusions (e.g., `cswc-disable: [exclude-urls, exclude-comments]`)
+  - Special value `all` disables all exclusions for the note
+  - Inline comment overrides: Use `<!-- cswc-disable -->` or `%% cswc-disable %%` markers to disable exclusions for specific sections
 - **Custom Word Detection Regex** (expert users):
   - Define your own regex pattern for word detection
   - Interactive "Test Your Regex" area with live preview